udplabs/okta-kotter/README.md

 ```
 - `logo.png` (optional, not currently used in app): A small horizontal logo, similar to what you'd see in the upper left of an Okta end user dashboard.

-A good way to host your theme is simply to drop the files into a publicly accessible AWS S3 bucket, and use the AWS CLI:
+A good way to host your theme is simply to drop the files into a publicly accessible AWS S3 bucket using the AWS CLI:

     aws s3 sync ./path/to/theme_folder s3://S3_BUCKET_NAME/theme_folder --acl public-read